 For decades, timing gears and timing chains were state-of-the-art, but noisy and heavy.
 Drivers demanded something quieter, so timing belts were born.

-The tensioners, pulleys and water pump will also wear and should be replaced.
-Also, Do the whole job at the same time, the timing belt, water pump, tensioner and idler pulley.
-Because, If the belt is worn the other parts are not far behind.
+The tensioners, pulleys and water pump, will also wear and should be replaced.
+So, do the whole job at the same time, the timing belt, water pump, tensioner and idler pulley.
+Because, if the timing belt fails, the other parts are not far behind.

 Almost all timing chains are made of metal and resemble the chains that are on bicycles.
 The chain runs through the inside the engine, so it can be lubricated by engine oil.
 Their main benefit is that they last for a long time.
 Some disadvantages of timing chains include; the louder noise level and the damaging impact from one if it breaks.